lukego/soldering/people.md

 # People

-Great people to learn from on the internet, mostly YouTube.
+Great people to learn from on the internet!

+## Twitter

+Electronics twitter is a great community.
+People are really positive and supportive.
+I share pretty much everything that I'm doing there and it gives me a sense of community.
+I am very grateful for all the people there who are sharing their expertise and experience with me.
+Thank you!

 ## Louis Rossmann (USA)